devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Amazon S3 Cross-Region Replication (CRR) is used to copy objects across Amazon S3 buckets in different AWS Regions.
 - A bucket owner can configure a bucket to be a Requester Pays bucket.
 With Requester Pays buckets, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket.
 The bucket owner always pays the cost of storing data.
 - Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
 - When you enable versioning the existing object have the version value to null.
+-SSE-S3 uses strong multi-factor encryption.
+Amazon S3 encrypts each object with a unique key.
+As an additional safeguard, it encrypts the key itself with a master key that it rotates regularly.
+Uses AES-256 to encrypt your data.
+- With SSE-KMS, you can also enable S3 Bucket Keys to decrease request traffic from Amazon S3 to AWS KMS and reduce the cost of encryption.

 ## DynamoDB